-EERE anticipates making awards that will run from 24 up to 36 months, comprised of one or more budget periods.
-EERE anticipates most awards will have two budget periods, with awards having more or less than two budget periods being an exception.
-Project continuation will be contingent upon several elements, including satisfactory performance and Go/No-Go decision.
+EERE anticipates making Phase 1 awards that will run from twelve (12) up to twenty-four (24) months, comprised of one or more budget periods.
+Project continuation into Phase 2 will be contingent upon several elements, including future appropriations and availability of funds, satisfactory performance and Go/No-Go decision.
 For a complete list, see Section VI.B.xv.